chulminy/CIVE497-CIVE700/README.md

 |Class 20|**Neural Network**|[<img src="http://img.youtube.com/vi/pZLQywcd2Lw/0.jpg" height="150">](https://youtu.be/pZLQywcd2Lw) [<img src="http://img.youtube.com/vi/lIjEW38i75g/0.jpg" height="150">](https://youtu.be/lIjEW38i75g)|

 ## Tasks
 There will be **9 tasks** and they will be posted on this course website weekly or bi-weekly. **The instructor encourage students to work in groups through collaborative learning, but to submit their assignments individually.** The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
 Students are supposed to complete all tasks and turn their works in by the due date.
-You can access the best reports for the assignments in previous years from [**w2021**](previous/w2021#tasks), [**w2020**](previous/w2020#tasks), and [**w2019**](previous/w2019#tasks).
+You can access the best reports for the assignments in previous years from [**w2022**](previous/w2022#tasks), [**w2021**](previous/w2021#tasks), [**w2020**](previous/w2020#tasks), and [**w2019**](previous/w2019#tasks).
 The problems will be similar to the ones in the previous assignments.
 However, the students must not copy and paste the codes or texts in those reports.
 Also, some answers in the model report are not correct.

 The late submission policy allows students to have a **maximum one-week** delay for **three among the first eight assignments** (You must submit the last assignment on time).
 TAs will just count the number of delays in your homework assignments.
 TAs will inform the students when they delay their submission three times.
 If the number of delays is more than three, the fourth delayed homework will be zero.
 Students must pay close attention to deadlines.
 No further late submission will not be accepted unless accompanied by a valid excuse and some marks might be deducted depending upon the circumstances.

-When you decide to delay your homework assignments, please carefully consider all schedules and milestones for your other courses.
-Usually, students get busier when they prepare exams (or quizzes) or the due date for their capstone projects is approaching.

-This course grades your final mark based on the marks earned from these assignments.
-Thus, not submitting homework assignments is a really bad idea and your final score will significantly drop.
-If you have difficulty in doing the assignments, please speak to the instructor or TA.
+Your final grade for this course is determined by the scores you achieve on these assignments.
+Therefore, failing to submit homework can greatly impact your overall grade.
+If you encounter challenges with the assignments, please reach out to the instructor or TA for assistance.

 Please carefully review the submission instruction: [**Submission instruction of your work**](#submission-instruction-of-your-work)